Notary Business Tips for Successful Notarizations

 I hope these tips will help cut down or even eliminate penalties and/or lawsuits.
 Always take the time to educate yourself on the correct way to notarize a document.
 If you can, go with a trusted notary/mentor and watch how they handle their notarizations.
 And when in doubt on how to handle a specific document, it’s better to reschedule an appointment after proper training, then to go ahead with it and risk doing the notarization incorrectly.

 Are you interested in becoming a notary?
-If so, then take this course.
+Perhaps you want to become a notary signing agent?
+If so, then you’ll need to understand the difference between the two and how the notary process works.
 It’s a great course for those who want to learn how to become a notary but don’t know where to begin.